I had a great time appearing with Nancy Solari on her nationally syndicated radio show, Living Full Out!

 So if the battlefield is our minds, what strategy can we use to silence our limiting beliefs, gain confidence, and achieve more in life and in business?

 It’s halftime, how did you do?
-The end of June represents halftime for your 2017 personal goals and business objectives.
+The end of June represents halftime for the personal goals and business objectives you set for the year.
 Much like in a football game, the scoreboard only tells part of the story at the end of the second quarter.
 So, before you kick-off the second half of the year, the wise thing to do is a mid-year business review.

 While the band is on the field at halftime, coaches and players are examining film and adjusting X’s and O’s to come up with a winning second-half game plan.
 Sadly though, many small business owners and sales professionals emerge from the July 4th holiday break with the same plan that has been in place since January.